KTheodaly/TriviaGame/README.md

 ## What is this repo project?

-* This repo is a fun game called Trivia!
+* This repo is a fun game of dinosaur trivia!
 * The player will have to guess correct to trivia questions in order to win the game.

 ## How does it work?

-* Create a trivia form with multiple choice or true/false options.
+* There are araays of questions and corresponding correct answers

-* The player will have a limited amount of time to finish the quiz.
+* A decrement function powers the timer

-  * The game ends when the time runs out.
+  * The answers are submitted when time runs out or if a player clicks submit.
 The page will reveal the number of questions that players answer correctly and incorrectly.

 * Player cannot pick more than one answer per question.